cthoyt/cthoyt.github.io/_posts/2025-10-15-databases-as-ontologies-2-hgnc.md

 I'm also open to collaboration through grant writing or contract/consulting work via my current employer (RWTH Aachen University) for extending and applying PyOBO and the wider [Biopragmatics Stack](https://biopragmatics.github.io) in new domains.
-This has been very successful in the [DARPA ASKEM](https://www.darpa.mil/research/programs/automating-scientific-knowledge-extraction-modeling) project,
+This has been previously successful in the [DARPA ASKEM](https://www.darpa.mil/research/programs/automating-scientific-knowledge-extraction-modeling) and
 [DTRA RAPTER](https://www.lanl.gov/media/publications/1663/0125-ai-vaccines-drugs)
-project, and now in several DFG-funded German NFDI consortia.
+projects, and is now a key contribution to several of the DFG-funded German NFDI consortia.